xipengchen/Xipeng-Chen-Personal-Website/index.md

 I am an associate professor of economics at the Research Institute of Economics and Management (RIEM), Southwestern University of Finance and Economics (SWUFE), Chengdu China.
 I am also a [member of the Human Capital and Economic Opportunity (HCEO) "Inequality: Measurement, Interpretation, and Policy" working group (MIP)](https://hceconomics.uchicago.edu/people/naibao-zhao) at the University of Chicago.

 My broad research field is empirical microeconomics that integrates economic theory with empirical evidence by using rigorous econometric analysis to study policy relevant questions.
-In particular, my research covers a wide range of topics, including inequality, education, human development, and empirical IO.<br/>
+In particular, my research covers a wide range of topics, including empirical IO, labor, and household finance.<br/>

 <!-- This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher) -->